-- Glucose tolerance disorders are identified based on random glycemia, fasting glycemia, the 120-minute oral glucose tolerance test (OGTT) as well as glycated hemoglobin ( $HbA{lc}$ ) results.
-[A] - Screening for early diagnosis of pre-diabetes / type 2 diabetes should be undertaken in all individuals over the age of 45 and, regardless of age, in all individuals with at least one risk factor of diabetes.
-[B] - · In women who have not previously been diagnosed with diabetes, an oral glucose tolerance test should be performed between the 24th and 28th week of pregnancy for gestational diabetes diagnosis.
-[A] - · The diagnosis of diabetes in children in the first 9 months of life requires genetic testing for neonatal diabetes.
-[A] - · In individuals with cystic fibrosis, an annual oral glucose tolerance test should be conducted after the age of 10 for diabetes diagnosis.
+• Glucose tolerance disorders are identified based on random glycaemia, fasting glycaemia, the 120-minute oral glucose tolerance test (OGTT) as well as glycated haemoglobin (HbA{1C}) results.
 [A]

+- Screening for early diagnosis of pre-diabetes/type 2 diabetes should be undertaken in all individuals over the age of 45 and, regardless of age, in all individuals with at least one risk factor of diabetes.
+[B] - In women who have not previously been diagnosed with diabetes, an oral glucose tolerance test should be performed between the 24th and 28th week of pregnancy for gestational diabetes diagnosis.
+[A] - The diagnosis of diabetes in children within first 9 months of life requires genetic testing for permanent neonatal diabetes.
+[A]

+• In individuals with cystic fibrosis, an annual oral glucose tolerance test should be conducted after the age of 10 for diabetes diagnosis [A]

-Diabetes describes a complex metabolic disorder characterized by chronic hyperglycemia resulting from defects in insulin secretion, insulin action and both.
-Chronic hyperglycemia leads to damage, dysfunction, and failure of various organs, notably the eyes, kidneys, nerves, heart, and blood vessels.
+Diabetes describes a complex metabolic disorder characterized by chronic hyperglycaemia resulting from defects in insulin secretion, insulin action and both.
+Chronic hyperglycaemia leads to damage, dysfunction, and failure of various organs, notably the eyes, kidneys, nerves, heart, and blood vessels.

-I. Symptoms indicating the possibility of diabetes with significant hyperglycemia:
+I. Symptoms indicating the possibility of diabetes with significant hyperglycaemia: